joshterrill/hacked.codes/content/blog/2026/spelunking-through-apple-models-safetynet/index.md

 While doing some research [reverse engineering Apple's NeuralHash](https://github.com/joshterrill/python-neuralhash) model, I came across a treasure trove of other espresso models on Apple devices.
 You can find them by running `find /System/Library/ -name "*espresso*"`.
 After creating [espresso2onnx](https://github.com/joshterrill/espresso2onnx), a python script that I used in the NeuralHash project to convert espresso models to a more usable ONNX format, I tried to see what other models I could convert and analyze.

 In my [previous work on NeuralHash](https://github.com/joshterrill/python-neuralhash), the `.espresso.net` and `.espresso.shape` files were plain JSON and could be called with `json.load()`.
 Those older models (NeuralHash, pet classifier, sound classifier, various CoreNLP models) all used this straightforward format.
-But these newer models in `CoreSceneUnderstanding.framework` use a different format entirely - a proprietary `pbze` container with LZFSE compression.
-More on that later.
+But these newer models in `CoreSceneUnderstanding.framework` use a different format entirely - a custom `pbze` header followed by an LZFSE compressed payload.

 Apple already has a couple of public API's that use some of these models, looking through their documentation I found [`VNClassifyImageRequest`](https://developer.apple.com/documentation/vision/vnclassifyimagerequest), [`VNGenerateImageFeaturePrintRequest`](https://developer.apple.com/documentation/vision/vngenerateimagefeatureprintrequest) and [`SCSensitivityAnalyzer`](https://developer.apple.com/documentation/sensitivecontentanalysis/scsensitivityanalyzer)